BlackMask Products

 Strong Product.
 Site That Didn't Match It.

-BlackMask had built a following on product education and viral TikTok content, but the website was never built to convert at the brand's actual level.
-The store looked like what it was: a default Shopify setup that hadn't kept pace with the brand's ambitions.
+BlackMask had built a strong following through product education and viral TikTok content, but the website was never built to convert at the level the brand had grown into.
+The store still felt like an early-stage Shopify setup that had not evolved alongside the business.

 01